Spooky Story: The Legend of Security Deposit Hollow

 In this place lived and worked an on-site manager by the name of Endicott Pane, who took pride in his ability to keep a property ship-shape and in compliance with the spirit of laws federal, state and local.
 His buoyant spirit in a job well done was tempered only by an occasional uneasiness that swirled around his property, like the autumn leaves the old-growth trees divested in heaps onto the cobbled lanes.

-Endicott Pane’s job was a simple one, the house being tidy and modest, the lot being small and without much defect.
+Endicott Pane’s job was a simple one.
+The house was tidy and modest, the lot was small and without much defect.
 Still, he stayed busy, dutifully keeping the lot free of debris, collecting the old branches and blown-in trash, and keeping the wooden porch in good repair, the trim in fresh paint and the small gardens seasonally bountiful.

-When the Smith family passed Pane’s screen and took up residence in the home, Endicott was thrilled to have new tenants to please.
-He collected their security deposit and promptly placed it in an account at the First Bank of New Hampshire, as the state line stood very near the neighborhood and offered the convenience of avoiding a trip across town to the Massachusetts Bank and Trust branch.
+When the Smith family passed Pane’s screening and took up residence in the home, our landlord was thrilled to have new tenants to please.
+He collected their security deposit and promptly placed it in an account at the First Bank of New Hampshire, as the state line stood very near the neighborhood and offered the convenience of avoiding a trip across town to the Massachusetts Bank and Trust.

-All was well for 30 days, until one crisp evening in early October.
-Endicott was raking the leaves, their hues of red, golden yellow and brown mixing into an autumnal mosaic.
-The cool air was redolent with wood smoke, and on the porch, four rotund pumpkins sat, awaiting a carving party the Smiths were to host the next week.
+All was well for 30 days, until one crisp October evening.
+Endicott was raking the leaves, their hues of red, golden yellow and brown creating an autumnal mosaic.
+The cool air was redolent with wood smoke, and on the porch, four rotund pumpkins sat, awaiting a carving party the Smiths were hosting soon.

 At first he thought it was the wind.